 Harold Singleton III, an executive with more than 30 years of experience in the investment management and financial services industry, was most recently Vice President, Managing Director/Head of Manager Selection and Portfolio Construction of Lincoln Financial Group (NYSE: LNC), which operates multiple insurance and retirement businesses, from March 2016 to December 2021, and previously Vice President/Head of Client Portfolio Management from July 2014 to March 2016.
-He served as an independent director and member of the Investment Committee of The Vantagepoint Funds from October 2013 to July 2014, and prior to that, he held multiple investment management roles at PineBridge Investments (formerly AIG Investments) from January 2007 to May 2012, most recently as Managing Director/Head of Asset Management Companies and Global Head of Retail and Intermediary Sales.
+He served as an independent director and member of the Investment Committee of The Vantagepoint Funds from October 2013 to July 2014, and prior to that, he held multiple investment management roles at PineBridge Investments (formerly AlG Investments) from January 2007 to May 2012, most recently as Managing Director/Head of Asset Management Companies and Global Head of Retail and Intermediary Sales.
 Mr. Singleton also served as Chairman of PineBridge East Africa and PineBridge Taiwan.
-His investment management career also includes multiple equity portfolio management and analyst positions at well-known firms, including UBS Global Asset Management.
+His investment management career also includes multiple equity portfolio management and analyst positions at well-known firms, including UBS Global Asset Management from June 2003 to December 2006, Metropolitan West Capital Management from September 2000 to June 2003, and Brinson Partners from December 1996 to September 2000, prior to its acquisition by UBS Global Asset Management.
 Mr. Singleton serves as Chair of the Investment Committee of the Executive Leadership Council, an organization dedicated to the development of global black leaders.
-He received his B.S. in Chemical Engineering from the Illinois Institute of Technology, where he is a member of the Executive Committee and chairs the Investment Committee of fits Board of Trustees, and an M.B.A. in Finance from the University of Chicago.
-Mr. Singleton is a Chartered Financial Analyst and is NACD Directorship Certified.
+He received his B.S. in Chemical Engineering from the Illinois Institute of Technology, where he is currently a member of the Executive Committee and chairs the Investment Committee of its Board of Trustees, an M.B.A. in Finance from the University of Chicago and a certificate from the University of Cambridge Judge Business School in Digital Disruption: Digital Transformation Strategies.
+Mr. Singleton is a Chartered Financial Analyst and is NACD (National Association of Corporate Directors) Directorship Certified.

 We believe Mr. Singleton's qualifications to serve on the Board of Directors include his expertise that spans global markets, ESG and diversity, equity and inclusion, and many years of experience in senior leadership positions in the investment management and financial services industry.
+The Board also benefits from his training in digital disruption and digital transformation, which the Board believes will translate into valuable governance and oversight of our digital assets initiatives